 Do stop your mouse pointer on a link before clicking and see if it points to the promised or some phony site.

 Always verify that you are on the promised web page by taking a careful look at browser's Address Bar.

 6. Do not believe everything - web sites, social networks (Facebook, Google+, LinkedIn, Twitter, etc), web advertisements, online conversations (Skype, Yahoo and AOL Messenger, etc) and e-mails that promise you tons of cash, lotto winnings and expensive goods for free or low price are not safe.
 Even when those e-mails or messages seem to come from your friend or acquaintance!
 E-mail sender addresses can be easily forged.
 Never respond to such e-mails; never click on such advertisements or links.

 Any web ad that displays scanning progress and then says that you have viruses or malware or anything else bad on your computer is fake!
 Web advertisements cannot scan your computer and these are cybercriminals' tricks to take over your computer by enticing you to buy a fake antivirus program (aka scareware, rogue software).
 Do not click on such ads!

-Special note for you, boys - e-mail and online conversation links that promise to show Britney Spears or any other celebrity naked are fake and those web sites try to install malware on your computer and ultimately they will empty your bank account.
+Special note for you, boys - e-mail and online conversation links that promise to show hottest female celebrities naked are fake and those web sites try to install malware on your computer and ultimately they will empty your bank account.